robseb/rsyocto/README.md

 <br>

 # Development Process

+The first version of *rsyocto* (release december of 2019) was developed with the *Intel Embedded Development Suite* (*SoC EDS*) version 18.1 and a custom Yocto Project meta-layer.
+By default the specifications of these two development tools are not compatible to each other.
+To handle this issue I designed a custom build flow to progress the output Linux files of the Yocto project and to create all necessary boot stages.
+This build system consists of an Ubuntu Linux and a CentOS Linux part.
+On CentOS was an Altera script used to generate the boot images.
+With re-design of the bootflow of Intel SoC-FPGAs with the SoC EDS Version 19.1 it was essential for me to design an new build system that can run on a single development computer (Ubuntu Linux or CentOS) and generate all required bootloaders fully automatically.

 **My first approach to design this Linux Distribution**
 ![Alt text](https://raw.githubusercontent.com/robseb/rsyocto/rsYocto-1.04/doc/symbols/rsYoctoRequieredBuildingSteps.jpg?raw=true "rsyocto required building steps")
 **Build Flow to create the first rsyocto version**
 <br>

-# Build system for generation of custom flavors
+# Build system for generation of custom rsyocto flavors

 ![Alt text](https://raw.githubusercontent.com/robseb/rsyocto/rsYocto-1.04/doc/symbols/BuildSystem.jpg?raw=true "automatic rsyocto Build system")
 **Block diagram of the fully automated build system to design new releases**
 <br>
 <br>

-This illustration shows my development procedure and the required complexity to create *rsyocto*. **I entirely automated the required complex bootflow** to generate with a *Intel Quartus Prime* FPGA project and Linux Distribution files (*e.g. zImage,rootfs,...*) a bootable image file (*.img*).
+This illustration shows my new development procedure and the required complexity to create *rsyocto*. **I entirely automated the required complex bootflow** to generate with a *Intel Quartus Prime* FPGA project and Linux Distribution files (*e.g. zImage,rootfs,...*) a bootable image file (*.img*).
 The script uses the **Intel Embedded Development Suite (SoC EDS)** in version **20.1** to design the necessary bootloader based on the project settings.
 **It was designed to allow a high optimization of all components**, such as the *u-boot* boot script or the Linux device tree.
 With this project I want to give other developers a full-functional system to reduce their development effort.

 For designing custom *rsyocto* Versions it is only necessary to copy the `"socfpgaPlatformGenerator"`- Folder (available inside Repository's Releases part) into a Quartus Prime FPGA project folder.
 The included Python script can then generate the entire platform and can output a shareable and a bootable image file ("*.img").

 My build flow consists of three stages to allow the usage for other embedded Linux platforms or with different embedded Linux Distributions.
-In the following table are these three stages visible.
+In the following table these three stages are visible.
 The stage one is on the lowest level and its classes will be used by the next stage.
 <br>